Jeffmagma/avalon-fire/README.md

 -   [ ] typescript
 -   [ ] routes for each state, instead of a single page app (next.js possibly?)
     -   [ ] svelte looks very interesting but i don't understand `object = object` for deep reactivity? probably stick with react
--   [ ] custom component library or use primitive + lot of custom css
+-   [ ] custom component library or use radix + lot of custom css
 -   [ ] supabase realtime (learn postgres basics first)